AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

 * No checks only where not needed

-* :toolname:`GNATprove` can assume that all inputs to *boundary subprograms* satisfy their type invariants
+* :toolname:`GNATprove` can assume that all inputs to *boundary subprograms* and all objects of the type outside the unit satisfy their type invariants

-  - Type invariant only used for proof of unit itself
+  - Type invariant is used both for proof of unit itself and in other units
-  - Type invariant performs useful abstraction
+  - An expression function deferred to the body can be used to perform an abstraction

 -------------------------------------
 Beware Recursion In Type Invariants